rahulkr2511/MentoringPlatform/Documentation/Design_Summary.md

 - JPA optimizations

 ### Frontend Optimization
-- Code splitting and lazy loading
+- Memoization and render-optimization opportunities are available; broad lazy-loading is not yet implemented
 - Memoization for expensive operations
 - Bundle optimization